inabajunmr/orip/README.md

 # orip[WIP]
-Orip is recorder of numerical value with datetime.
+Orip is recorder for your handgrip power.

 # Purpose
- * User can record value with datetime.
+ * User can record handgrip power.
- * User can opt unit like [kg], [cm], [$], bra bra bra.
- * Accept multi kind of value.
-But one only kind of unit.
  * View line chart.
-Vertical axis is opted unit.
+Vertical axis is handgrip power.
 Horizontal axis is only datetime.

-# Usecase example
- * Recording grip strength for both hands.